foodfight/showz/scripts/episode78-chef-dk.md

   * Should I consider migrating my knife plugin to a chef plugin?
   * When can I recommend ChefDK to Windows engineers?
   * Is there any way to configure ChefDK, like [generator cookbook path](https://github.com/opscode/chef-dk/blob/02fd3ff8715da5583907e135187ff9d52efab2f6/lib/chef-dk/command/generator_commands.rb#L36-L61)
+  * Are there plans for how often a new release will be cut?
+How much lead time should one expect between, say, a new Berkshelf release with a critical fix and its inclusion in a new ChefDK?
+  * I just joined, so I might have missed it, but: What are everyone's thoughts on (and warnings about) using chefdk as primary ruby?
+Including people who use mostly chef, people who also deal with other ruby apps.
+  * Are the smoke tests executed on all platforms?

 Picks<a name="picks"></a>
 -----